underethsea/wineth-docs/docs/winning.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 ---

 # Winning

-Prizes are awarded weekly.
-Anyone can call the award prize functions (permissionless).

-50% to two lucky winners and 50% to a good cause.
+Prizes are awarded every day.
+A grand prize happens stastically 4x per year.
+The prize pool is awarded by bots who are paid a small fee to fetch the random number from witnet.
+Bots are also incentived to complete the transactions that deliver WETH prizes to winners.
+No claiming necessary.